-- Before the outing, I send an email to 2 or 3 people describing where I’m going and including a link to a private website DeLorme has for me.
+- Before the outing, I send an email to 2 or 3 people describing where I am going and including a link to a private sharable website DeLorme has for me.
 That site is where they can go to see my real-time progress and location within 50 feet or less all during the day.

 - I pick one friend who is willing to take a look at the site a few times per day and we have a deal – if I stop moving for three hours and I don’t text him that I’m OK, he should call the sheriff of the county in which I’m hiking or climbing.
 It must mean I am unconscious or somehow incapacitated.